btcpayserver/btcpayserver-doc/docs/Refund.md

 ![BTCPay Server Payouts tab](./img/refunds/payouts-status4-options-sign3-adv.jpg "BTCPay Server refund feature")

-4. Payout has now been Signed and is in progress, this is reflected to the claimant in their view.
+4. The payout has now been signed and is in progress, awaiting confirmation on the blockchain.
+This is reflected to the claimant in their view.

 ![BTCPay Server Payouts tab](./img/refunds/payout-status-succesfull.jpg "BTCPay Server refund feature")

-5. After the Transaction has been confirmed, the status of the Payout will be completed.
+5. After the transaction has been confirmed on the blockchain, the status of the payout will be `completed`.

 ![BTCPay Server Payouts tab](./img/refunds/payouts-status5-completed1.jpg "BTCPay Server refund feature")

-Costumers view after the Refund has been paid.
+Customer's view after the refund has been successfully processed.

 ![BTCPay Server Payouts tab](./img/refunds/claiment-completed1.jpg "BTCPay Server refund feature")

-## Questions

-If you have questions about the BTCPay Server refunds function, you can join the [community chat](https://chat.btcpayserver.org/).
-If you have questions about any of the other tools or commands, etc., it's likely you can find answers to your questions by doing a search on the internet or on [StackOverflow](https://stackoverflow.com/).